 You can add notes to the page about color and font choices you’d like to make.
 Maybe you could add some ideas for headlines/copy.

-In drawing out your home page, hopefully you’ve come up with some ideas for other pages.
+In drawing out your home page, hopefully, you’ve come up with some ideas for other pages.
 Write those decisions down now before you forget!

 Now look over your wireframe drawing.
 Think about it.
 Sleep on it.

-It’s always much easier to crumple up a piece of paper and start over than it is to keep changing your theme or to not really be sure what to communicate to your designer.
+It’s always much easier to crumple up a piece of paper and start over than it is to keep changing your theme or to not really be sure what to communicate with your designer.
 Now you should be a lot more prepared for the next steps of building your site.